We are happy to accept and consider comments and suggestions from people. Forms are available at reception for this purpose.

-If preferred, you may wish to copy your complaint to NHS Commissioning Board, who will be happy to monitor how we handle your complaint.
+If preferred, you may wish to copy your complaint to NHS England, who will be happy to monitor how we handle your complaint.
 You may also contact them direct and they will forward your complaint to us.

 GP Practice Complaints Manager

 e-mail: email@example.com PO Box 16738, Redditch, B97 9PT